bhisaac/5eFP/5eFP-SRD.md

 >>>
 >>> **_Stealthy._** You have 4 + CON MAX wounds while in stealthy form.
 While in stealthy form you gain proficiency with Performance and Perception, and you gain a pounce attack (if you don't already have one).
 >>>
 >>> **_Travel._** You have 1 MAX wounds while in travel form.
 When you activate this form, choose any creatures within 6 squares of you.
-You and the chosen creatures transform into travel forms.
-If a combat encounter begins, your wild shape and all travel forms end.
+You and the chosen creatures transform into travel forms and move together.
+If a combat encounter begins or if 1 or more points of damage is dealt to you, your wild shape and all travel forms end.
 You may use the Dash action as a free action on each of your turns while in travel form.
+Once you activate travel form, you may reactivate travel form at any time for the rest of the day while moving the party token on the overland map.
 >>
 >> You can use this feature twice.
 You regain expended uses when you finish a short or long rest.
 >>
->> Your druid level determines the beasts you can transform into, as shown in the Beast Shapes table.
-At 2nd level, for example, you can transform into any beast that has a challenge rating of 1/4 or lower that doesn’t have a flying or swimming speed.
+>> You can stay in a beast shape for a number of hours equal to half your level.
+You then revert to your normal form unless you expend another use of this feature.
+You can revert to your normal form earlier by using a bonus action on your turn.
+You automatically revert if you fall unconscious, gain maximum wounds, or die.
 >>
->> **_Turn Undead. (action)_** You present your holy symbol and speak a prayer censuring the undead.
-Each undead that can see or hear you within 6 squares of you must make a Wisdom saving throw.
-If the creature fails its saving throw, it is turned for the rest of the encounter or until it takes any damage.
+>> While you are transformed, the following rules apply:
+>> -

+> #### Druid Circle
+>> You magically assume the shape of a beast that you have seen before.
+When you use this feature, set aside any wounds in your hand and choose a wild shape form.
+Your wild shape form cannot benefit from any swim or fly speeds it may have.
 >>
->> A turned creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 6 squares of you.
-It also can’t take reactions.
-For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
-If there’s nowhere to move, the creature can use the Dodge action.
+>> WILD SHAPE FORMS
+>>> **_Astral._** You have 2 MAX wounds while in astral form.
+When you choose this form, you do not assume the shape of a beast.
+You remain in your normal form while gaining a number of additional features.
+Your form becomes translucent, taking on an indigo tint filled with points of moving lights.
+>>>> **_Lunar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has no visible effect (i.e., _cure wounds_), you lose solar attunement and gain lunar attunement.
+If you already have lunar attunement, remove lunar attunement and activate _starfall_ (see below).
+>>>>
+>>>> **_Solar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
+If you already have solar attunement, remove solar attunement and activate _starfall_ (see below).
+>>>>
+>>>> **_Starfall. (free action)_** A shooting star forms above your head and strikes a creature within 12 squares of you.
+If the creature is friendly, it heals 1 wound and allows the creature to make one additional saving throw to resist an ongoing negative condition.
+If the creature is not a friendly target, it must succeed on a DEX saving throw using your spellcasting save DC or take 1 point of radiant damage.
+You then gain Lunar Attunement or Solar Attunement.
+>>>
+>>> **_Defender._** You have 5 + CON MAX wounds while in defender form.
+If your size is less than large, it increases to large.
+>>>
+>>> **_Stealthy._** You have 4 + CON MAX wounds while in stealthy form.
+While in stealthy form you gain proficiency with Performance and Perception, and you gain a pounce attack (if you don't already have one).
+>>>
+>>> **_Travel._** You have 1 MAX wounds while in travel form.
+When you activate this form, choose any creatures within 6 squares of you.
+You and the chosen creatures transform into travel forms and move together.
+If a combat encounter begins, your wild shape and all travel forms end.
+You may use the Dash action as a free action on each of your turns while in travel form.
 >>
-> #### Divine Domain Feature
->> LIFE
->>
->> **_Preserve Life. (action)_** You present your holy symbol and evoke healing energy that can heal a number of wounds equal to five times your cleric level.
-Choose any creatures within 6 squares of you, and divide the healing among them.
-You can’t use this feature on an undead or a construct.
+>> You can use this feature twice.
+You regain expended uses when you finish a short or long rest.

 ## Alignment
 A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.